EdyTheCow/docker-media-center/README.md

  ```

  <b>Configuration</b><br />
- Navigate to `wizarr.domain.com` in your browser, select and follow the setup.
+ Navigate to `wizarr.domain.com` in your browser and follow the setup.
  | Setting | Value |
 |---|---|
 | Server URL | https://jellyfin.domain.com |